-Students with this training can pursue careers working for the Transportation Security Association, Customs and Boarder Control, Immigration, or the Secret Service.
+Students with this training can pursue careers working for the Transportation Security Association, Customs and Boarder Control, Immigration and Customs Enforcement, Emergency Management, or the Secret Service.
 Homeland Security also extends to private and non-profit organizations.

 Good communication is key to any healthy relationship, whether in business or personal life.
-And in the information age when people are now constantly communicating with others all around the world in a variety of mediums, the need to communicate, and do it well, has never been more important.
+In the information age when people are now constantly communicating with others all around the world in a variety of mediums, the need to communicate, and do it well, has never been more important.